Man missing near Pointe Coupee hunting camp found by police dogs, treated four-wheeler injuries

 BATCHELOR - A missing man who was last seen near his hunting camp on a four-wheeler in north Pointe Coupee Parish was located Thursday afternoon.

 Officials said that the man, Kennith Porche, was found after authorities widened the search with dogs from Angola.
-Acadian Ambulance was at the scene and treated Porche for injuries he sustained while riding on the four-wheeler
+Acadian Ambulance was at the scene and treated Porche for injuries he sustained while riding on the four-wheeler.

 Sources said Porche departed for his hunting camp off Gus Lacey Road on Tuesday in his green 2005 Honda 300 4x4 with a front and back rack.
 His wife reportedly did not hear from him Tuesday night or Wednesday.